aleenaniklaus/pg_performance/README.md

 # pgPerformance

-###### Track slow queries such as slowest per total time, slowest per mean time, most frequent queries, long running queries (greater than 1 second long) and all active queries. pgPerformance is made responsively and will resize for any mobile device nicely. pgPerformance was created after a 3 month long internship a Cozy.co tracking slow queries the hard way - tailing the `Postgres.log` file.
-This app is an aggregation of all queries, for as long as your `pg_stat_statements` and `pg_stat_activity` tables have been loaded, giving better, more accurate information than the `Postgres.log` which is often times machine dependent.
+###### Track slow and problem queries such as slowest per total time, slowest per mean time, most frequent queries, long running queries (greater than 1 second long) and all active queries. pgPerformance is made responsively and will resize for any mobile device nicely.
+It was inspired after a 3 month long internship a Cozy.co tracking slow queries the hard way - tailing the `Postgres.log` file.
+This app is an aggregation of all queries, for as long as your `pg_stat_statements` and `pg_stat_activity` tables have been loaded; giving better, more accurate information than the `Postgres.log` which is often times machine dependent.
 If there are descrepencies or concerns, feel free to contact or open a pull request on it.
 ##### By Aleena Watson

 ### What you need: